 I lousing Program Progress?
-Continue/Modify/Delete Program 3.2.6 Public Outreach · on with the public to increase awareness and permit processes that support the le housing.
+Continue/Modify/Delete Program 3.2.6 Public Program 3.2.6 Public Outreach • on with the public to increase awareness and permit processes that support the ble housing.
 Ongoing; monthly participation in community based meetings to distribute info This program is ongoing.
 Staff continued to coordinate on improving access via the traditional methods of developer contact to increase knowledge of incentives available for projects that support the inclusion of affordable housing.
 Amend and continue.
-Responsible Agency: Funding: Community & Economic Development Department General Fund Quantified Objectives: ate-income households and other househo lds with special needs • ne Homebuyer Down Payment Assisto ius wiiii speciai neeus.
-Continue to provide moderate closing costs, and second income first-time home Timeframe: Responsible Agency: Funding: nortgage assistance for down payment, andary financing to low- and moderate- This program is ongoing.
+Responsible Agency: Funding: Quantified Objectives: Community & Economic Development Department General Fund ate-income households and other househo lds with special needs.
+Program 3.3.1 First-Tir ne Homebuyer Down Payment Assistc ince Program closing costs, and seco income first-time home Timeframe: Responsible Agency: Funding: ortgage assistance for down payment, ondary financing to low- and moderate- buyers.
+2015 through 2022 Community & Economic Development Department Affordable Housing Fund Continue to provide First-Time Homebuyer Down Payment Assistance to an average of 10-15 low and moderate-income households This program is ongoing.
 During the planning period, the City provided 35 down payment assistance and second mortgage loans to low- and moderate-income, first-time homebuyers through its Mortgage Assistance Program and Affordable Homeownership Programs.
 The City also helped advertise the CalHome Mortgage Assistance Loan Program and the Tri-Valley Down Payment Assistance Program.
 Continue.
 Continue to target pe the program.
-Timeframe: Responsible Agency: Funding: Quantified Objectives: Ongoing Community & Economic Development Department Affordable Housing Fund n/a This program is ongoing.
+Timeframe: Responsible Agency: Funding: Quantified Objectives: annually rsons with disabilities for participation in Ongoing Community & Economic Development Department Affordable Housing Fund n/a This program is ongoing.
 City staff continued to seek and discuss opportunities for fully accessible inclusionary units with developers.
 Amend and continue.

-l· Housing Program Progress?
-Continue/Modify/Delete program on the City and provide information about the 's website, newsletter, through e-mail tising, and with brochures and handouts after counter.
+1 Housing Program Progress?
+Continue/Modify/Delete program on the City e and provide information about the 's website, newsletter, through e-mail rtising, and with brochures and handouts nter counter.
 This program is ongoing.
 Amend and continue.
-Timeframe: Responsible Agency: Funding: Quantified Objectives: Ongoing Community & Economic Development Department General Fund Assistance & Housing Navigation Pursue additional fund Ongoing Livermore Housing Authority and Community & Economic Development Department General Fund This program is ongoing.
+Timeframe: Responsible Agency: Funding: Quantified Objectives: Ongoing Community & Economic Development Department General Fund n/a Assistance & Housing Navigation ding to maintain the Section 8 Rental and enhance support for other rental Ongoing Livermore Housing Authority and Community & Economic Development Department General Fund n/a This program is ongoing.
 City staff worked with the Livermore Housing Authority and nonprofit developers to apply project-based vouchers on City-sponsored affordable housing projects.
 In 2016 and 2017, the City provided 4 to 5 affordable workforce rental opportunities in the Station Square development for up to moderate Income households (120% AMI) through its Workforce Housing Program.
 The City also sold a fifth unit to Tri-Valley REACH for rental to persons with developmental disabilities.
 In 2019, the City secured 25 project-based vouchers for the Avance project through the Livermore Housing Authority.
 In 2020, the City worked with MidPen to encourage their implementation of eight HUD 811 funds for persons with disabilities.
-Continue. increase the amount income households, cassisted through the Se • Provide technic ng Authority (LHA) to maintain and/or of rental housing available to very-low as well as the amount of households ction 8 program: cal assistance with property acquisition rive assistance to the Advisory Board.
+Continue. increase the amount income households, a assisted through the Se • Provide technic ng Authority (LHA) to maintain and/or of rental housing available to very-low as well as the amount of households action 8 program: cal assistance with property acquisition tive assistance to the Advisory Board.
 This program is ongoing.
 The City continued to coordinate with the Livermore Housing Authority as they plan to renovate their affordable apartment complexes Bluebell, Chestnut, and Las Posadas, and work on conversion of the Public Housing project, Leahy Square, through HUD's Section 18 program.
 Conversion of Leahy Square will provide the project with greater potential for Continue.